 De’ Ricci wine cellar, the monumental cathedral of wine in Montepulciano

-Going up to the winding main road of Montepulciano, which leads up to Piazza Grande, in the highest part of the city, one comes across the palace of the Marchesi Ricci.
+Going up the winding main street of Montepulciano, which leads to the Piazza Grande at the top of the town, one comes across the palace of the Marchesi Ricci.
 Palazzo Ricci is one of the most impressive Renaissance buildings in Montepulciano.